 It's generally accepted that the best and most expensive instruments are made in Italy, France & Germany.
 Unfortunately they are usually much too expensive for most students and the vast majority of young people start with an instrument made in China.
-The Chinese have been making musical instruments for centuries and have some of the best craftsmen in the world.
+The Chinese have been making musical instruments for centuries and have some excellent craftsmen.
 Many of the better Chinese workshops are run by Luthiers (violin makers) who have spent several years apprenticed to a European maker and as a result the quality of their work is superior.
 It's interesting to note that the Chinese Luthiers have dominated the international violin making competitions since 2004.
 In 2006 the Gold Medal of The Violin Society of America awards was won by Zhu Ming-Jiang from Bejing.
 Latterly Violin makers in Romania have made quite a name for themselves.
 Gliga in particular feature very highly in the satisfaction stakes and you will find many glowing reviews on the web forums.

 The cheapest violin outfits, priced up to about £80 are made of inferior woods, often barely seasoned and they are mostly machine made.
 In particular the finger board and pegs are made of a hardwood, which has been dyed black or ebonised.
 This hard wood is not as durable as ebony and as a result it is much more difficult to fit the pegs, The softer wood wears more quickly and often swells or shrinks as the moisture in the atmosphere changes.
 Some days the pegs will stick on other days they will slip.

-Because these violins are made as cheaply as possible they are often fitted with the cheapest strings and their set up is at best rudimentary.
+Because these violins are made as cheaply as possible they are often fitted with the cheapest strings and their set up is at best, rudimentary.
 When you consider what you get for £80 or less, a violin, a bow, a case and rosin you really cannot expect that much from the violin.
 We tried selling these in our early years but despite a considerable amount of effort on the bench the end result was seldom satisfactory.
 I suppose you really can't make a silk purse from a sow's ear.
 We decide to cut our losses a few years ago and don't offer them for sale now.
 Even our cheapest instruments have Ebony fittings.